KeithChamberlain/To_Loan_or_Not/README.md

 [Lending Club](https://www.lendingclub.com/) is an online personal loan provider who provided data about rejected and approved loans for developers and lenders to utilize.
 [Kaggler's]( https://www.kaggle.com/) have also utilized the datasets for competitions.
 I utilized a Lending Club dataset containing data for [loan approvals and rejections from 2007 through 2018](https://www.kaggle.com/wordsforthewise/lending-club/) provided on Kaggle by Kaggler: *wordsforthewise*, with the [data dictionary](https://www.kaggle.com/jonchan2003/lending-club-data-dictionary) provided by Kaggler: *JonChan2003*.

 These data are interesting for relating rejected and approved loan candidates.
 If meaningful distinctions can be found between features of rejected and accepted loans, perhaps those features can be used to predict who will be accepted or rejected for loans in the future, enabling one as an investor to make better investing decisions than can be achieved by simply flipping a coin!
-The first stage is to find meaningfull differences betweeen groups of features.
+The first stage is to find meaningful differences between groups of features.

 ## The Data: Broad Overview